JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/spells/otilukes-freezing-sphere.md

 - **Components:** V, S, a small crystal sphere
 - **Duration:** Instantaneous

 A frigid globe of cold energy streaks from your fingertips to a point of your choice within range, where it explodes in a 60-foot-radius sphere.
 Each creature within the area must make a Constitution saving throw.
-On a failed save, a creature takes `10d6` cold damage.
+On a failed save, a creature takes `dice: 10d6|avg` (`10d6`) cold damage.
 On a successful save, it takes half as much damage.

 If the globe strikes a body of water or a liquid that is principally water (not including water-based creatures), it freezes the liquid to a depth of 6 inches over an area 30 feet square.
 This ice lasts for 1 minute.
 Creatures that were swimming on the surface of frozen water are trapped in the ice.
 A trapped creature can use an action to make a Strength check against your spell save DC to break free.